-Around the same time I was advocating my version of "dogmatism," Michael Huemer was defending a view of much the same sort, that he called "Phenomenal Conservatism."
-That label applies more specifically to the subspecies of dogmatism that he and I are most sympathetic to, rather than to the whole family.
+^{© 2018} The Authors Analytic Philosophy Published by John Wiley & Sons Ltd specifically to the subspecies of dogmatism that he and I are most sympathetic to, rather than to the whole family.
 Huemer also defended this view more broadly than just for perception.
-I am sympathetic to some generalizations (for example, to memory and to math), but I am also open to there being other sources of justification, which he resists.
+I am sympathetic to some generalizations (e.g., to memory and to math), but I am also open to there being other sources of justification, which he resists.
 We don't agree about all the arguments we each give for our views, but of course there is some overlap.

-Of course, Huemer and I weren't the first to defend dogmatist views.
-In modern days, roots of the view can be seen in the common sense philosophy of Reid and Moore, and the particularism of Chisholm.
-(How much ground we share with Chisholm is an interesting issue, whose answer isn't obvious.
-See Alston 1997 for some relevant details.)
-More recently, you can see views more recognizably like ours in Pollock 1974 and in a series of "modest foundationalisms" that were developed in the 1970s and 1980s.
-These views were clearly members of the broad dogmatist family, as I understand it, though many of them weren't Huemer and my favored kind of dogmatism.
-Pollock for example gave a central role to a neo-Wittgensteinean theory of concepts, and others of our predecessors gave a central role to a non-propositional notion of acquaintance.
+Huemer and I weren't the first to defend dogmatist views.
+Roots of our views can be seen in the common sense philosophy of Reid and Moore, and the particularism of Chisholm.7 You can see views more recognizably like ours in Pollock's Knowledge and Justification (Princeton, 1974), and in a series of "modest foundationalisms" that were developed in the 1970s and 1980s.
+These views were clearly members of the broad dogmatist family, as I understand it, though many of them weren't Huemer's and my favored kind of dogmatism.
+Pollock, for example, gave a central role to a neo-Wittgensteinean theory of concepts, and others of our predecessors gave a central role to a non-propositional notion of acquaintance.
 Also, not all of our predecessors here were foundationalists about perception: some thought we had immediate but defeasible justification only about internal subject matters.